StealthHydra179/spurhacks2025/README.md

 **Server**:
 - **Node.js**: The server is built using Node.js, providing a robust backend for
     - **Express**: The server uses Express.js to handle HTTP requests and manage routes for the application.
+Additionally, it provides middleware for parsing JSON requests, handling CORS, and handling authentication.
     - **Winston**: Winston is used for logging server activities, errors, and important events, providing insights into server operations and storing persistent logs.
-- **PostgreSQL**: The database is managed using PostgreSQL, storing user data, transaction history, and budget information.
+- **PostgreSQL**: The database is built on PostgreSQL, storing user data, transaction history, and budget information.
 - **Plaid API**: The server integrates with the Plaid API to securely connect to users' bank accounts, fetch transaction data, and manage user accounts.
 - **OpenAI API**: The server uses the OpenAI API to power the AI assistant, and the server provides context consisting of user financial data to the AI model for personalized advice.
 - **Restful API**: The server exposes RESTful API endpoints for the client to interact with, allowing users to manage their accounts, budgets, and transactions.